jessieh9/yello-wayup-frontend-challenge/README.md

 }
 ```

+## Evaluation Criteria
+- Completeness: Did you complete the features?
+Are you able to demonstrate that?
+- Correctness: Does the functionality act in sensible, thought-out ways?
+- Coding Language best practices
+- Maintainability: Is it written in a clean, maintainable way?
+- Show us your work through your commit history

+**It doesn’t have to be perfect.
+Writing code always involves trade-offs and design decisions.
+The most important thing is your ability to speak about the decisions you have made.**

 ## Submission:
 Please submit this in your own github repository.
 1. Fork this github repo to a new repository using the fork button from the top left corner.
 2. Clone this locally: git clone ...

-## Considerations that the candidate could take into account

-- It doesn’t have to be perfect.
-Writing code always involves trade-offs and design decisions.
-The most important thing is your ability to speak about the decisions you have made.

 ## App